-Packed with vitamin B6, magnesium, and melatonin derived from tart cherry, the Transparent Labs Sleep Aid Supplement was designed to help restless sleepers go into slumber.
+Packed with vitamin B6, magnesium, and melatonin derived from tart cherry, the Transparent Labs Sleep Aid Supplement was designed to help restless sleepers go into a deep slumber.

 However, does it actually work?